OfflineIMAP/offlineimap/README.md

 ## Description

-OfflineIMAP is a software to dispose your e-mail mailbox(es) as a local Maildir.
+OfflineIMAP is a software to dispose your e-mail mailbox(es) as a **local Maildir**.

-For example, this allows reading the mails while offline without the need for your mail reader (MUA) to support disconnected operations.

 OfflineIMAP will synchronize both sides via *IMAP*.

+The main downside about IMAP is that you have to **trust** your MAIL provider to not loose your mails.
+This is not something impossible while not very common.
+With OfflineIMAP, you can download your Mailboxes and make you own backups of the Maildir.

+This allows reading your mails while offline without the need for the mail reader (MUA) to support IMAP disconnected operations.
+Need an attachement from a message without internet?
+It's fine, the message is still there.

 ## License